genelet/godbi/README.md

 <br /><br />
 ## Chapter 3.
 ADVANCED USAGE

-`Model` constructs a database *model*, as in the MVC Pattern, from JSON and run RESTful and GraphicQL verbs amongh each other in the schema.
-This would provides a easy to use, yet powerful tool in web applications.
+`Model` constructs a database *model*, as in the MVC Pattern, from JSON and runs RESTful and GraphicQL verbs in the schema.
+This a powerful tool in web application.

 <br /><br />
 ### 3.1  Type *Model*